 This was straight forward since I don’t have a complex Active Directory Environment with trusts, etc. I used the following configuration:

-Import the SSL Certificate of your domain controller(s) and Click Add.
+Import the SSL Certificate (chain) of your root (and intermediate) CA Click Add.

 - In your environment you may have to point to a more specific Base DN to lookup Users and Groups.

-- One important part is to enter the NETBIOS name as explained if you click on the Information icon next to the field.
-If you use the FQDN here (like I did initially) the existing Permissions will not work.
+- <update 11/03/2021> Domain alias does not have to be used, unless specific conditions apply (click on the Information icon next to the field).
+Note that If you use the FQDN here (like I did initially) the existing Permissions will not work.

 You should end up with a new LDAPS based Identity Source like this: